 This post continues your study of the Friulian language as used in the Bible; you will now begin your study of the sixth chapter of the book of Genesis, where the subject is la coruzion dai oms (corruption of men).
 In this post, you will examine verses 1-8; that is, Gjenesi 6:1-8.
+The two posts pertaining to chapter 6 can be found here.

 If you are arriving on this site for the first time, begin your study of the Friulian language here (Gjenesi 1).